 8.3.
 B. Notification of Results.
-The applicant shall be notified of the results of the written examination.
+The applicant shall be notified of the results of the written examination, reflecting a "pass" or "failure to pass."
 The applicant's score, the national mean, and the Board's cut-off scores of 60 percent for Psychological Examiners and 70 percent for Psychologists shall reflect a "pass" or "failure to pass" statement for the level of practice for which the applicant is applying.
-These scores shall be replaced by the Association of State and Provincial Psychologist level) and 450 (for licensed Psychological Examiner) as soon as this scoring system is adopted by ASPPB.
+These scores shall be replaced by the Association of State and Provincial Psychologist level) and 450 (for licensed Psychologist level) and 450 (for licensed Psychological Examiner) as soon as this scoring system is adopted by ASPPB.
+Passing scores will be set in accordance with the standards of the Association of State and Provisional Psychology Board (ASPPB).

 8.3.
 B. (1) Pass: All applicants who pass the written examination shall take an interview and an oral examination.
-The oral examination will ordinarily be conducted at the next regularly scheduled oral examination following the applicant's receipt of written examination results.
+The oral examination willordinarily be conducted at the next regularly scheduled oral examination following the applicant's receipt of written examination results.